mpadge/gender-conscious-routing/README.md

 | boy  | 129000 |
 | girl | 129000 |

-Categorising 258,000 names took only 2.618 seconds.
+Categorising 258,000 names took only 2.619 seconds, or around 100,000 names per second.
 The following code compares the accuracy, noting that many names are of course unisex, whereas the “baby-names” data are direct records of individual names and sex.

 ``` r
 x$category [x$category == "IS_MALE"] <- "boy"